Unsafe Checkout

 Description

 Workflows that use actions/checkout with persist-credentials: true create security risks: credentials are stored in the runner’s Git configuration, subsequent steps can access and potentially misuse these credentials, and credentials may be exposed in logs or artifacts.
 If the runner is compromised, credentials are accessible.
-The default behavior (persist-credentials: false) is more secure and should be used unless credentials are explicitly needed for pushing changes.
+Note: persist-credentials defaults to true in actions/checkout, so it must be explicitly set to false unless your workflow needs to push commits back to the repository.
 1

 Vulnerable Instance

-• Credentials are persisted in Git configuration for subsequent steps.
+• Credentials are persisted in Git configuration for all subsequent steps.

 name: Build